Yoga & Yoga Therapy

 Due to COVID-19, all participants will be required to wear masks and provide proof of vaccination.

 Aside from chairs, there will not be shared/borrowed supplies.
-I recommend bringing a yoga mat, blocks, and anything else you like to have on hand for your practice.
+I recommend bringing a yoga mat, beach towel, and anything else you like to have on hand for your practice.
 I will have yoga straps available for purchase for $5.

 *If you are not in a 60+ aged body and would like to partake in this class, please contact me directly